Modelica® Language Specification version 3.7-dev

 ]

-3.7 Built-in Intrinsic Operators with Function Syntax
+3.7 Built-in Operators and Functions

-3.7.1 Numeric Functions and Conversion Functions
+3.7.1 Numeric Functions and Conversion Operators

 The mathematical functions and conversion operators listed below do not generate events.